Joanne Muggeridge

 Joanne Muggeridge (born 3 April 1969) is a female badminton player, born in London who represented Great Britain, England and Wales.

 Badminton career

 She competed in women's singles at the 1992 Summer Olympics in Barcelona, and in women's singles, women's doubles and mixed doubles at the 1996 Summer Olympics in Atlanta.
 She represented England and won two gold medals in the women's doubles and mixed team events, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

-Following an argument in 1997 with the England team manager Steve Baddeley she switched allegiance to Wales and competed in the 2002 Commonwealth Games for Wales.
+Following an argument in 1997 with the England team manager Steve Baddeley she switched allegiance to Wales.
+She represented the Welsh team at the 2002 Commonwealth Games in Manchester, England, where she competed in the badminton doubles events.
+She teamed up with Neil Cottrill in the mixed doubles and Felicity Gallup in the women's doubles.
+Muggeridge continued to represent Wales after the 2002 Commonwealth Games.

+Muggeridge was the 13-times champion of Wales at the Welsh National Badminton Championships, winning the women's doubles from 2000 to 2004 and 2006 to 2007 and the mixed doubles from 2001 to 2005 and 2007.